 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).
 IAM also manages user credentials for things like API signing keys, auth tokens, and customer secret keys for Amazon S3 Compatibility API.
 See User Credentials for details.

 An administrator in your organization needs to set up groups , compartments , and policies that control which users can access which services, which resources, and the type of access.
-For example, the policies control who can create new users, create and manage the cloud network, launch instances, create buckets, download objects, etc. For more information, see Getting Started with Policies.
+For example, the policies control who can create users and groups, create buckets, download objects, and manage Object Storage-related policies and rules.
+For more information, see Getting Started with Policies.
 For specific details about writing policies for each of the different services, see the Policy Reference.
 For specific details about writing policies for Object Storage, see Details for Object Storage, Archive Storage, and Data Transfer.

 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.